Rowan Williams: Early life and ordination

-Williams was born on 14 June 1950 in Swansea, Wales, into a Welsh-speaking family.
+Williams was born on 14 June 1950 in Ystradgynlais, now in the county of Powys, Wales, into a Welsh-speaking family.
 He was the only child of Nancy Delphine (known as "Del") (née Morris) and Aneurin Williams – Presbyterians who became Anglicans in 1961.
-He was educated at the state sector Dynevor School, Swansea, before reading theology at Christ's College, Cambridge, where he graduated with starred first-class honours.
-He then went to Wadham College, Oxford, where he studied under A. M. Allchin and graduated with a Doctor of Philosophy degree in 1975 with a thesis entitled "The Theology of Vladimir Nikolaievich Lossky: An Exposition and Critique".
+In 1954 the Williams family relocated to Swansea where he attended the state sector Dynevor Secondary Grammar School, before reading theology at Christ's College, Cambridge, graduating with starred first-class honours.
+He then went to Wadham College, Oxford, where he studied under A. M. Allchin and graduated with a Doctor of Philosophy degree in 1975 with a thesis titled "The Theology of Vladimir Nikolaievich Lossky: An Exposition and Critique".

 Williams lectured and trained for ordination at the College of the Resurrection in Mirfield, West Yorkshire, for two years (1975–1977).
 In 1977, he returned to Cambridge to teach theology as a tutor (as well as chaplain and director of studies) at Westcott House; he was made a deacon in the chapel by Eric Wall, Bishop of Huntingdon, at Michaelmas (2 October).
 While there, he was ordained a priest the Petertide following (2 July 1978), by Peter Walker, Bishop of Ely, at Ely Cathedral.

-Private life
+Personal life

 On 4 July 1981, Williams married Jane Paul, a writer and lecturer in theology.
 They have two children.